BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 Member of the Canadian Translators and Interpreters Council (by Affiliation) and its abbreviated form: Member of CTIC (by Affiliation)Certified (Translator, Interpreter or Conference Interpreter, Court interpreter, where appropriate) (Canada), and its abbreviated form: C. (Tran., Int., Conf.
 Int., Crt.
 Int.,) (Canada).

-4.3.1.
-Associate Members are candidates for certification, who practise the profession of translator, terminologist or interpreter and have satisfied the admission requirements; and
+4.3.1. who are candidates for certification, practise the profession of translator, terminologist or interpreter and have satisfied the admission requirements; and

 4.3.2 who have paid the annual membership fee.